2022 Board of Directors

 I’ve been bicycling for enjoyment and fitness since my college days in Boston.
 I was introduced to California cycling when I came to Berkeley for graduate studies.
 Cycling and other outdoor activities have been my passion for most of my adult life.
 I even met my wife Mona on a group ride at The Bicycle Outfitter.
 In June, 2017 I retired from a long career in the computer industry, with the last 10 years as a manager and director of software development.
 Retiring gave me the free time to cycle, and the Western Wheeler Bike Club provided me the means to do a variety of beautiful rides with fun people, many of whom have become good friends.
-I typically ride two to four club rides every week.
-I’m on track to lead or co-lead close to 40 rides this year.
+I typically ride two to four club rides every week and lead a good number of them.

 Secretary: Patty Koel